micahThor/songr/README.md

      /           : Home route.
 Displays a welcome message.
      /hello      : Displays another welcome message.
      /capitalize : Displays param in URL in body of HTML as a capitalized word.
-     /albums     : "Displays three Album objects in body of HTML"
+     /albums     : "Contains form to add Albums to database.
+Displays Albums saved in database"

 #### How to **run** Songr:
   1. Clone this repo.